 But how do you find the right rangefinder to use?
 You can make it easy on yourself by trusting respected industry publications like Golf Digest where experienced pros offer help tips to help you improve.
 And according to these experts, you can really do yourself a favor by taking a look at these excellent options.

-TecTecTec VPRO500 Golf Rangefinder - Laser Range Finder with Pinsensor - Laser Binoculars - Free Battery
+TecTecTec VPRO500 Golf Rangefinder - Laser Range Finder with Pinsensor - Laser Binoculars - with Battery

 Before you disregard golf rangefinders as tools that are beyond your budget, you need to take a look at this VPRO500 from TecTecTec.
 It’s extremely affordable, yet you get a lot of value for your money.